sutormin94/tormentor_se/README.md

 ## Results

-Results are provided in FASTA (nucleotide and protein), GenBank and CSV format, along with intermediate results from each program used in the pipeline.
+Results are provided in FASTA (nucleotide and protein) and GenBank format, along with intermediate results from each program used in the pipeline.

 ## The name